padiketeku/EnvMonMod/EMM-Prac-8-Validating-AlphaEarth Foundation.md

 // | Grassland  | 30    |
 // | Cropland   | 40    |
 // | Mangroves  | 95    |

+//masking non-vegetation pixels
 var landCoverMask = worldcoverResampled.eq(10)
     .or(worldcoverResampled.eq(20))
     .or(worldcoverResampled.eq(30))
     .or(worldcoverResampled.eq(40))
     .or(worldcoverResampled.eq(95));

-var predictedImageMasked = predictedImage .updateMask(landCoverMask);
+//select the vegetation pixels only using the mask layer created above var predictedImageMasked = predictedImage .updateMask(landCoverMask);

-Map.addLayer(predictedImageMasked, gediVis, 'Predicted AGBD (Masked)');
+//visualise the image required for the computataion of the total AGB Map.addLayer(predictedImageMasked, gediVis, 'Predicted AGBD (Masked)');

 ```